 Step Action 1 Verify that your organization's BlackBerry UEM domain meets the requirements to use BlackBerry Secure Connect Plus.
 2 Enable BlackBerry Secure Connect Plus in the Default enterprise connectivity profile or in a custom enterprise connectivity profile that you create.
 3 Optionally, specify the DNS settings for the BlackBerry Connectivity app.
 4 If you have an on-premises environment that includes Android Enterprise devices and Samsung Knox Workspace devices that are BlackBerry Dynamics enabled, optimize secure tunnel connections.
-5 Assign the enterprise connectivity profile to user accounts and groups.
+Assign the enterprise connectivity profile to user accounts and groups.
+5 If you assign an enterprise connectivity profile as the per-app VPN directly to an Android app, the enterprise connectivity profile does not take effect.
+Assigning an enterprise connectivity profile directly to an app as the per-app VPN is supported for iOS apps only.
+For Android devices, assign the enterprise connectivity profile to user groups or to user accounts.